amandeepmittal/amanhimself.dev/src/content/blog/how-to-add-a-splash-screen-and-app-icon-in-react-native-with-react-native-bootsplash.md

 draft: false
 tags:
   - react-native
-description: ""
+description: ''
 ---

 Every mobile application has a splash screen and an app icon, and together they provide the first impression.
-An app icon is displayed in various places, such as on an app store, on the device's app drawer, etc., whereas a splash screen is shown during the app startup.
+An app icon is displayed in various places, such as on an app store, on the device's app drawer, and so on., whereas a splash screen is shown during the app startup.
 Adding a splash screen or an app icon to a React Native app can be an agile process.

 In this tutorial, let's learn how to use an awesome package called [react-native-bootsplash](https://github.com/zoontek/react-native-bootsplash) to display a splash screen when an app starts and then learn the process of adding app icons in a React Native app.